Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Application to symplectic geometry

 Now we can classify the connected components of $\m$ and $\mathcal{T}$.
-Recall that $\mmfk = \mathcal{M}_{\mf, \vec{k'}}$ if $k_j = k'_j +c$ for some $c\in\Z$ so when stating the following lemma we require that the first component of the twisting index be $0$.
+Recall that $\mmfk = \mathcal{M}_{\mf, \vec{k'}}$ if $k_j = k'_j +c$ for some $c\in\Z$ so when stating the following lemma we require that the f\/irst component of the twisting index be $0$.
 This is done only to make sure that there are no repeats in the list of components.
 Recall $\m_0$ is the collection of semitoric lists of ingredients with $\mf=0$ and $\mathcal{T}_0 = \Phi^{-1}(\m_0)$ is the collection of semitoric systems with no focus-focus singularities.
+Finally, also recall that the fact that the dif\/ferent $\mmfk$ are in dif\/ferent components really comes from the def\/inition of the constructed topology in~\cite{PaSTMetric2015} and not from any result of the present paper.